1 Carterknowle Road, Sheffield, S7 2DW

 QUERIES/COMPLAINTS

-Should you have any concerns about how your information is managed at the GP, please contact the GP Practice Manager or the Data Protection Officer.
+Should you have any concerns about how your information is managed at the GP, please contact the GP Practice Manager.
 If you are still unhappy following a review by the GP practice, you have a right to lodge a complaint with a supervisory authority: You have a right to complain to the UK supervisory Authority as below.

 Information Commissioner: